July 19, 1908 – Lupe Vélez

 Makeup artists on the Tarzan movies had to cover the bite marks and scratches she inflicted on Weissmuller.
 Unsurprisingly, this mutually abusive relationship could not last, with Vélez disparaging Weissmuller as a “furniture-breaking caveman”.

 Vélez filed for divorce from Weissmuller three times in five years.
-They married in 1933 and divorce was finalized in 1939.
+They married in 1933 and finally divorced in 1939.
 Vélez was territorial about the men in her life, she was vicious toward any woman who might be competition for her man or an acting role.
 She mocked Greta Garbo, Katharine Hepburn and Shirley Temple by doing imitations of them.

 She had so many stormy relationships over the course of her career, including with Tom Mix, Charlie Chaplin, Clark Gable, and boxers Jack Johnson and Jack Dempsey.
 After her breakup with Cooper, Vélez had a fling with John Gilbert while Gilbert was separated from his third wife Ina Claire.
 In late 1941, she had an affair with writer Erich Maria Remarque, whose wife, actor Luise Rainer later wrote that Remarque told her “with the greatest of glee” that he found Vélez’s volatility hot.